operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

  * tests accept an entrypoint which include a command and arguments
  * tests produce v1alpha3 scorecard output in JSON format with no extraneous logging in the test output
  * tests can obtain the bundle contents at a shared mount point of /bundle
- * tests can access the Kube API using an in-cluster client connection
+ * tests can access the Kubernetes API using an in-cluster client connection

 <!--- TODO(jeff): Add an example.
 See here for an example of a custom test image written in golang.